 Not surprisingly, traffic safety advocates don’t like radar detectors.
 The Insurance Institute for Highway Safety says its research has shown that interstate highway drivers with radar detectors slowed down by at least 5 mph or stepped on the brakes when exposed to police radar.
 Beforehand, the drivers with radar detectors were traveling faster than drivers without them.
-After they were one mile past the radar, the drivers with detectors were going at least 5 mph faster than the speed limit.
+After one mile past the radar, the drivers with detectors were going at least 5 mph faster than the speed limit.

 “Research shows that drivers with radar detectors are consistently overrepresented among the fastest speeders,” the institute says on its website.

 Radar detectors and your car insurance

 Insurance companies base premiums partly on what kind of car you drive but generally wouldn’t know whether you owned a radar detector.

 “Radar detector owners generally need not identify themselves to an auto insurer,” Michael Barry, Chief Communication Officer and Head of Media Relations and Public Affairs at the Insurance Information Institute says.

 Experts at CarInsurance.com say that none of the insurers they have run across ask applicants whether they use radar detectors.

 Geico made headlines in the late 1980s when it fought for the right to deny coverage to drivers who used radar detectors.
 A Maryland Geico customer whose policy was canceled because he used a radar detector took his complaint to the state’s insurance commissioner.
 The commissioner ruled in 1988 that Geico could no longer deny coverage on that basis.
 The next year Geico dumped a policyholder in California for having a radar detector, and the California Department of Insurance ordered the insurer to offer to renew the policy.

 Radar detector or not, it’s a good idea to slow down to the speed limit.
 For more than two decades, speed has been a factor in almost one-third of fatal car crashes, according to the National Highway Traffic Safety Administration.